 A: The more time I spend sharing the gospel of Jesus Christ, the more often questions like this one come up.
 Certainly, many different views about God's Law are available.
 So what does the Bible have to say about it?

-First, and perhaps most importantly, the Bible is clear that the Law is not something that Christians are supposed to argue about, because such arguments are foolish, unprofitable, and worthless according to Titus 3:9.
-Some think that this passage means that we should not even discuss the Law, but this is not what Paul was expressing.
+First, and perhaps most importantly, the Bible is clear that the Law is not something that Christians are supposed to argue about.
+Such arguments are foolish, unprofitable, and worthless according to Titus 3:9.
+Some think that this passage means that we should not even discuss the Law.
+But this is not what Paul was expressing.
 Look carefully at what Paul writes:

 But avoid foolish controversies and genealogies and strife and disputes about the Law, for they are unprofitable and worthless.
 Reject a factious man after a first and second warning, knowing that such a man is perverted and is sinning, being self-condemned.
 (Titus 3:9-11, all Scripture citations from the NASB)

-What Paul is actually arguing for is for Christians to agree on the purpose of the God's Law, and not to waste time arguing about its purpose because it is clear.
-Instead, if someone rejects the sound understanding of the purpose and use of God's Law after a first and second warning, then that person is to be rejected.
+Paul urges Christians to agree on the purpose of the God's Law.
+Not to waste time arguing about its purpose because it is clear.
+If someone rejects the sound understanding of the purpose and use of God's Law after a first and second warning, then that person is to be rejected.
 That's strong language!

-Since Paul thought the purpose and intention of the Law was so clear, what did he say about it?
+Paul thought the purpose and intention of the Law was so clear.
+What did he say about it?

 Paul stated plainly that the Law is good.